palomagr/MP-Project/readData_HowTo.md

 !
 IMPORTANT !
 Filenames will need to be changed, since the ones in the code are from my (Kimmy's) computer.
 I figured it would be better to leave them in than to make generic folder names that may be misleading.

-If you want a minimum amount of work fixing these filenames, here's my setup: (I've also uploaded this all to the Dropbox)
+If you want a minimum amount of work fixing these filenames, here's my setup: (this is also in the Dropbox under 'Kimmy's Folder')
 The UROP folder is at Users/ *kmcpherson* /Documents/UROP
 In that folder, I have various images of Machu Picchu for confirming paths, as well as a test file for the code (testfile.txt) if needed.
 Also in that folder, I have a folder named "Videos."
 In there, I have three folders: dj01, dj02, and dj08, as well as "Video Text Files".